CenterForOpenScience/osc/site/content/2014-10-30-reproducible-reporting.md

 ### Minimal R, LaTeX and Sweave example

-A minimal example of using R and LaTeX using Sweave can be downloaded here: minimal.zip
+A minimal example of using R and LaTeX using Sweave can be downloaded here: [reproducible-reporting.zip](http://osc.centerforopenscience.org/static/reproducible-reporting.zip).

 To get it working do the following: